OpenHD/OpenHD/OpenHD/tools/mavlink_uart_logger/README.md

 * `--output` is optional.
 When set, the decoded messages are appended to the given file.
 * `--sysid`/`--compid` specify the IDs used for locally generated messages.
 * `--target-sys`/`--target-comp` specify the destination of outgoing commands.
+* `--transmit` enables a background mode that periodically emits random OpenHD MAVLink messages (which are also listed in the UI).

 While running, the TUI updates each time a MAVLink message is received.
 Use the following shortcuts: